Active particle in a very thin interfacial droplet

-Self-propelled Janus particles (JPs), made of polystyrene spheres, of radius $a=\SI{5}{\micro\metre}$, with a half-coated metal layer (see details in Supplementary Material~\cite{supp_material}) were prepared and suspended in tetradecane oil.
-The suspension was then placed onto an aqueous subphase (ultrapure water with 6.8 mM NaCl) in a Petri dish and chopped with a needle to create separated droplets with radii $R$ = 10--\SI{600}{\micro\metre}, as illustrated in Fig.~\ref{fig:1}(a).
+The self-propelled Janus particles (JPs) used here are made of polystyrene spheres, of radius $a=\SI{5}{\micro\metre}$, with a half-coated metal layer (see details in Supplementary Material~\cite{supp_material}).
+These particles were suspended in tetradecane oil.
+The suspension was then placed onto an aqueous subphase (ultrapure water with 6.8 mM NaCl) in a Petri dish and chopped with a needle to create separated droplets with radii $R$ = \qtyrange{10}{600}{\micro\metre}, as illustrated in Fig.~\ref{fig:1}(a).
 We here focus primarily on the dynamics of a single JP within a droplet to avoid the complexity of multiple JPs such as aggregation in the thin droplet due to the long-range capillary bridge attraction~\cite{Willett2000}.
+The JP generally resides at the center of the droplet.

-The activity of JPs can be tuned by the illumination intensity $I$ of a top-hat profile laser (wavelength: \SI{532} {\nano\metre} and radius: \SI{108} {\micro\metre})~\cite{xie_activity_2022}.
+To turn on the activity of the JP, a laser beam was used \cite{xie_activity_2022}.
+This activity can be tuned by the illumination intensity $I$ of the top-hat profile laser beam (wavelength: \SI{532} {\nano\metre} and radius: \SI{108} {\micro\metre})~\cite{xie_activity_2022}.
 Initially, the center of the illumination area was aligned with the center of the stationary droplet.
 The dynamics of the JP and the droplet were visualized using an inverted microscope (Axio Observer, Zeiss) equipped with a camera (Orca Flash 4.0 from Hamamatsu or Phantom v640 from Vision Research Inc.).

-The static droplet thickness profiles $h(r)$ were reconstructed from the interference fringe pattern of the droplet, as shown in Fig.~\ref{fig:1}(b) and Appendix A. The profile can be fitted by
+The static droplet radial thickness profiles $h(r)$ are shown in Fig.~\ref{fig:1}(b) and were obtained from the interference fringe pattern of the droplet as detailed below.
+The droplet is extremely thin and has a steep profile at the periphery of the JP as illustrated in the schematics of Fig.~\ref{fig:1}(a) and (c).